-- Comprehensive or detailed and extensive oral evaluation is covered once in the patient's lifetime by the same dentist.
-Subsequent comprehensive or detailed and extensive oral evaluations from the same dentist is paid as a periodic oral evaluation. - Routine evaluation is covered twice in a benefit period.
-Routine evaluation includes all evaluations except limited, problem-focused evaluations. - Limited problem-focused evaluations are covered twice in a benefit period. - A complete series or a panoramic X-ray is covered once in a five-year period from the date of service. - Any number or combination of X-rays, billed for the same date of service, where the combined fees are equal to or exceed the allowed fee for a complete series, will be considered a complete series for payment and benefit limitation purposes. - A set of Bitewing X-rays (two or more images) are covered once in a benefit period. - A single Bitewing X-ray is covered, there are no Limitations on the number of single Bitewing X-rays a patient can have.
+Comprehensive or detailed and extensive oral evaluation is covered once in the patient's lifetime by the same dentist.
+Subsequent comprehensive or detailed and extensive oral evaluations from the same dentist is paid as a periodic oral evaluation.

+- Routine evaluation is covered twice in a benefit period.
+Routine evaluation includes all evaluations except limited, problem-focused evaluations. - Limited problem-focused evaluations are covered twice in a benefit period. - A Comprehensive Series or a panoramic X-ray is covered once in a five-year period from the date of service. - Any number or combination of X-rays, with the exception of a Panoramic X-ray, billed for the same date of service, where the combined fees are equal to or exceed the allowed fee for a Comprehensive Series, will be considered a Comprehensive Series for payment and benefit limitation purposes. - A set of Bitewing X-rays (two or more images) are covered once in a benefit period. - A single Bitewing X-ray is covered, there are no Limitations on the number of single Bitewing X-rays a patient can have.